Check Availability

 Oddfellows Chester

-Tucked inside a Georgian townhouse on Lower Bridge Street, Oddfellows is Chester's most characterful boutique stay.
+Tucked inside a Georgian townhouse on Lower Bridge Street, Oddfellows is Chester's most characterful boutique hotel.
 Each room is individually designed with bold patterns, antique furniture, and a playful sense of style that feels utterly unlike a chain hotel.
-The walled garden bar is a local secret, and the walls at Newgate are just around the corner.
+The walled garden bar is a local secret, and the Northgate section of the city walls is just around the corner.
+Ideal for those who want boutique individuality alongside proximity to Chester's most historic streets.

 View Details